 Summary The goal of this session is to identify important HPC use cases and develop high level workflows.
 Workshop participants explore use cases that identify HPC user communities in diverse sectors including academic, commercial, public infrastructure, and national security.
 HPC includes all use cases requested by users who need more capacity, capability, availability, accessibility, and/or performance than they can get from their laptop or desktop/office devices.
 This includes storing, accessing, sharing data sets with collaborators and using them while "on the road".
-It also includes processing and visualizing these data sets to or have powerful graphics capabilities on the end stations.
+It also includes processing and visualizing these data sets with high-performance graphics capabilities, GPU accelerated as needed, without the need to transfer large data sets to or have powerful graphics capabilities on the end stations.